bjerrep/obsoleta/README.md

 	    "arch": "x86"
 	}

+The key to use when dealing  with a slotted package can also be given on the command line with the --key argument.
+This will bypass any key files.

 ### Multislots

 If building for multiple architectures is done out-of-source in a single directory it could look like this: